awsdocs/amazon-route53-docs/doc_source/query-logs.md

 ## Values that Appear in DNS Query Logs<a name="query-logs-format"></a>

 Each log file contains one log entry for each DNS query that Amazon Route 53 received from DNS resolvers in the corresponding edge location\.
+This file is <space> delimited.
 Each log entry includes the following values:

-**Log format version**
-The version number of this query log\.
-If we add fields to the log or change the format of existing fields, we'll increment this value\.

 **Query timestamp**
 The date and time that Route 53 responded to the request, in ISO 8601 format and Coordinated Universal Time \(UTC\), for example, `2017-03-16T19:20:25.177Z`\.
 For information about ISO 8601 format, see the Wikipedia article [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)\.
 For information about UTC, see the Wikipedia article [Coordinated Universal Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time)\.

+**Log format version**
+The version number of this query log\.
+If we add fields to the log or change the format of existing fields, we'll increment this value\.

+**Timestamp**
+The date and time that Route 53 responded to the request, in ISO 8601 format and Coordinated Universal Time \(UTC\), for example, `2017-03-16T19:20:25Z`\.

 **Hosted zone ID**
 The ID of the hosted zone that is associated with all the DNS queries in this log\.